THOMASELOVE/500-classes-2024/class03/README.md

 - Harrell FE *[Biostatistics for Biomedical Research](http://hbiostat.org/bbr/)*, specifically the [BBR Notes (pdf)](http://hbiostat.org/doc/bbr.pdf).
 - Lunceford JK and Davidian M 2004 Stratification and weighting via the propensity score in estimation of causal treatment effects: a comparative study. *Stat Med* 2004 Oct 15;23(19):2937-60. doi: 10.1002/sim.1903.
 [PubMed](https://pubmed.ncbi.nlm.nih.gov/15351954/).

-## What should I be working on?

-1. Your [OSIA selection](https://thomaselove.github.io/500-2024/osia.html) (due Tuesday 2024-02-06 at 9 AM) - accepted claims [are posted here](https://github.com/THOMASELOVE/500-osia-2024/tree/main).
-2. [Lab 2](https://thomaselove.github.io/500-2024/lab2.html), due 2024-02-15 at 9 AM to Canvas.
-    - Here are the R packages I used to build my answer sketch for Lab 2, not counting the xfun package which I used only to present the session information.
-        - broom, janitor, mosaic, naniar, tableone, and tidyverse.
-3. Get started (if you haven't already) on your first draft of the [Project Proposal](https://thomaselove.github.io/500-2024/proj500.html) (due 2-20)

-## Using R to do propensity score analysis

-The [toy example](https://github.com/THOMASELOVE/500-data/tree/master/toy) and the [lindner example](https://github.com/THOMASELOVE/500-data/tree/master/lindner) will be the focus of Class 04, next week.

 ## And, finally...